Updated: May 6, 2025- 15 min read

 How did we get here?
 The transition to Product-Based Operating Models

-If the product model described above sounds par for the course, that’s due to the Silicon Valley-ing of product development.
-It wasn’t always this way.
+If the product model described above sounds par for the course, it's thanks to Silicon Valley's immense influence on product development.
+However, it wasn’t always this way.

 Historically, enterprises relied heavily on project-based operating models to drive initiatives.
 These models are often siloed, with teams disbanding after the project’s completion.
 While this approach works for short-term goals, it often falls short in maintaining long-term customer relationships and adapting to rapid market shifts.